 7. Volunteer Cadre

-Example: “The technical cadre handled the project’s infrastructure.”
+Example: “The technical cadre managed the system upgrades.”

 How to Respond When Someone Asks About It